ircdocs/modern-irc/index.md

 - **command**: The specific command this message represents.
 - **parameters**: If it exists, data relevant to this specific command.

-These message parts, and parameters, are separated by one or more ASCII SPACE characters `(' ', 0x20)`.
+These message parts, and parameters themselves, are separated by one or more ASCII SPACE characters `(' ', 0x20)`.

 Most IRC servers limit messages to 512 bytes in length, including the trailing `CR-LF` characters.
 Implementations which include message tags allow an additional 512 bytes for the **tags** section of a message, including the leading `'@'` and trailing space character(s).
 There is no provision for continuation messages at this time.

+---

-In the following sections we'll run through how to process each part, but here are a few complete example messages:
+The following sections describe how to process each part, but here are a few complete example messages:

       :irc.example.com CAP LS * :multi-prefix extended-join sasl

       @id=234AB :dan!d@localhost PRIVMSG #chan :Hey what's up!

       CAP REQ :sasl

-Let's go over how to process each message part!

 ### Tags